 - Not every half rack has safety bars

 Because the safety bars are connected to each pair of vertical bars, the connection is very secure.
-Also, because each pair of vertical bars is connected at the top and bottom, and with the other pair by a horizontal bar (which acts as a pull-up bar), full racks are incredibly stabile and secure, being able to withstand even the heaviest weights.
+Also, because each pair of vertical bars is connected at the top and bottom, and with the other pair by a horizontal bar (which acts as a pull-up bar), power racks are incredibly stable and secure, being able to withstand even the heaviest weights.

 Heavy squats – half racks allow you to perform squats, but not with the heaviest weights.
-But, with a full squat rack, even the strongest lifters will be able to exercise safely, knowing that the safety bars will hold the weight and prevent injuries.
+But, with a power rack, even the strongest lifters will be able to exercise safely, knowing that the safety bars will hold the weight and prevent injuries.

 - Able to withstand heavy weights

 - Improved safety

 - Suitable for advanced lifters too